jrmhaig/Code_Club_Resources/Collector/README.md

     if timer > 0:
         # Game is being played
+        # All your existing code goes here
     else:
         # Game has finished
+        pass

 def update():
     global score, timer

     if timer > 0:
         # Game is being played
+        # All your existing code goes here
     else:
         # Game has finished
+        pass
 ```

 To start, Add the `if timer > 0:` to both your `draw` and `update` functions and